Britain ready to inflict maximum economic pain on Russia, says Truss

 It follows Mr Putin’s announcement that Russia would recognise the breakaway “republics” of Donetsk and Luhansk in eastern Ukraine, a move seen by many in the West as a precursor to a full-scale invasion.

-Ms Truss said it was still unclear whether Russian troops had crossed into the territories, after Mr Putin said he was authorising the despatch of “peacekeepers” to the area.
+Ms Truss said it is still unclear whether Russian troops have crossed into the territories, after Mr Putin said he was authorising the despatch of “peacekeepers” to the area.

-“I believe that Putin is hell-bent on invading Ukraine,” she told the BBC Radio 4 Today programme.
+“I believe that Putin is hell-bent on invading Ukraine,” she told BBC Radio 4’s Today programme.

 “This is about inflicting pain on Putin and degrading the Russian economic system over time, targeting people that are close to Putin.